Ikea PS 2014 Instagram Website

 Treat platform constraints as UI elements.
 Build navigation out of what the platform already provides instead of fighting it.

-Unmanned aircrafts have been used to carry out military strikes, to film weddings and someday will even be used someday to deliver products from companies like Amazon, Netflix, Francesco’s Pizzeria and Flower Delivery Express.
+Unmanned aircraft have been used to carry out military strikes, to film weddings, and are also being explored for product delivery from companies like Amazon, Netflix, Francesco’s Pizzeria and Flower Delivery Express.

 Russia

-As ordinary advertising channels continue to be congested, Russian creative agency Hungry Boys used drones to advertise noodle company Wokker.
+As ordinary advertising channels continue to be congested, Russian creative agency Hungry Boys uses drones to advertise noodle company Wokker.

-Wokker banners were attached to drones and launched around high-rise business buildings in Moscow’s financial district, drawing the attention of hundreds of people as they flew past office windows.
-This resulted in deliveries in the campaigned area to go up by 40%.
+Wokker banners are attached to drones and flown around high-rise business buildings in Moscow’s financial district, drawing the attention of office workers as the drones pass windows.
+The campaign is described as driving deliveries in the targeted area up by 40%.

 Brazil

-Cup Noodles, the instant ramen noodles snack from Nissin-Ajinomoto, is being promoted in Brazil with the launch of drones with cows, chickens, corn cobs and shrimps.
-The two and a half minute film created by Dentsu Brazil for the brands online campaign, uses drones to take the instant noodles to surfers, skateboarders and highline walkers as they practice their sport.
+Cup Noodles, the instant ramen noodles snack from Nissin-Ajinomoto, is promoted in Brazil with drones dressed as cows, chickens, corn cobs and shrimps.
+A two-and-a-half minute film created for the brand’s online campaign uses drones to take Cup Noodles to surfers, skateboarders and highline walkers as they practise their sport.

 Adidas Boost